Skip to content

 Management

 Today the memorial is funded and managed by Aegis Trust on behalf of the National Commission for the Fight against the Genocide.
-Also the donation by the tourist upon their visit has greatly supported the well maintenance of the museum as the funds generated are used in the today daily management of the museum activities and staffing.
+Also, the donation by the tourist upon their visit has greatly supported the well maintenance of the museum as the funds generated are used in the today daily management of the museum activities and staffing.

 About Kigali Genocide Memorial

-Genocide Archive Of Rwanda
+Genocide Archive of Rwanda

 The Genocide Archive of Rwanda is a collaborative project of the Kigali Genocide Memorial, Aegis Trust, and Rwanda’s National Commission for the Fight against Genocide.
 The objective of the archive is to document the 1994 Genocide against the Tutsi.
 The archive has a physical repository as well as website accessible around the world.
 The interactive online digital archive contains materials that document the causes, lived experiences, and aftermath of the 1994 Genocide against the Tutsi.